top of page

 • Ethical and conscientious breeders of any pedigreed cats, including Maine Coons perform various health and genetic tests on any breeding animals to ensure the health and well-being of their offspring.
 Here are some common health and genetic tests performed on breeding cats:

-1. **DNA Testing for Genetic Diseases:** Breeders may conduct DNA tests to screen for known genetic diseases or conditions that are prevalent in the breed.
-For Maine Coons, genetic tests may include screening for hypertrophic cardiomyopathy (HCM), polycystic kidney disease (PKD), and spinal muscular atrophy (SMA).
+1. **DNA Testing for Genetic Diseases:** For Maine Coons, it is important to include genetic tests that do preliminary (abut not complete) screening for hypertrophic cardiomyopathy (HCM), polycystic kidney disease (PKD), and spinal muscular atrophy (SMA).
+We complete a full DNA panel on each of our breeding cats

 2. **Hip Dysplasia Evaluation:** Hip dysplasia is a common orthopedic condition in cats, including Maine Coons.
-Breeders may perform hip dysplasia evaluations, such as hip scoring or hip X-rays, to assess the integrity of the cat's hip joints and identify any signs of dysplasia.
+We perform hip scoring with X-rays, to assess the integrity of the cat's hip joints and identify any signs of dysplasia.

-3. **Heart Screening:** Hypertrophic cardiomyopathy (HCM) is a common heart condition in Maine Coons and other cat breeds.
-Breeders may conduct cardiac screenings, such as echocardiograms or auscultations, to evaluate the cat's heart health and detect any signs of HCM or other cardiac abnormalities.
+3. **Heart Screening:** Hypertrophic cardiomyopathy (HCM) is a common heart condition in Maine Coons and several other cat breeds.
+We conduct cardiac screening with auscultations done by their primary veterinarian and echocardiograms done by certified veterinary cardiologists to evaluate the cat's heart health and detect any signs of HCM or other cardiac abnormalities.

 • Caring for a Maine Coon cat involves providing proper nutrition, grooming, regular veterinary care, mental and physical stimulation, and a safe and comfortable living environment.
 Here are some essential tips for caring for a Maine Coon cat: